PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Travellers/Greenhorn/README.md

 <img src="https://github.com/user-attachments/assets/ba62e46f-efbb-45ce-9eca-fddcfa2803f5" alt="greenhorn_base" width="300" height="300">

+*It said welcome on a sign and I didn't like my old job, pefect opportunity for something new!*

 > On your 1st night, you learn & gain a Townsfolk ability.

 ### The Greenhorn has just moved in and have just gotten a job.